earthlab/firedpy/README.md

 #### 1.1 Get the docker container running:

 Note, the docker container has changed from `earthlab/firedpy` to `earthlabcu/firedpy`
+  - Run the docker container in a detached state (-d) and bind it to an available port on localhost (-p 127.0.0.1:0:7681)

-  - `docker run -t -d earthlabcu/firedpy`
+  - `docker run -d -p 127.0.0.1:0:7681 earthlabcu/firedpy:latest`

-  - Call `docker ps` to get the name of the docker container you just created.
+  - Call `docker ps` to get the name of the docker container you just created and the port it is running on.

-  - Then get into the docker container by running docker exec:
+  - Then get into the docker container by either running docker exec:

     `docker exec -it <silly_name> /bin/bash`

-  - Then you will be inside of the docker container in the firedpy directory.
-Now, enter:

-    `conda activate firedpy`

-    And the environment is ready to use.
+  - Or access the CLI from your browser.
+The output from docker ps will look like this:
+    CONTAINER ID   IMAGE                       COMMAND                  CREATED         STATUS                 PORTS                                         NAMES
+    58a8a6ed926a   earthlabcu/firedpy:latest   "/bin/entry.sh ttyd …"   2 minutes ago   Up 2 minutes           127.0.0.1:32768->7681/tcp                     stupefied_hypatia

+    In this example the container is running on the host machine at 127.0.0.1:32768.
+It may be different when you run it.
+Access this location in your browser by copy and pasting it into your browser's address bar

 #### 1.2 Copy firedpy outputs to your local machine